Who Is Tiger Woods?

 "I would like to apologize with all my heart to my family, friends and the fans," he said in the statement.
 "I expect more from myself too."

 In June 2017, Woods reportedly checked into a clinic to receive professional help to manage medication intake for pain and a sleep disorder.
-In late October, he pleaded guilty to a reckless driving charge for the May incident and enter a program for first-time offenders to avoid a conviction for driving under the influence.
+In late October, he pleaded guilty to a reckless driving charge for the May incident and agreed to enter a program for first-time offenders to avoid a conviction for driving under the influence.

 Tiger Woods Return